vipin-tech/COVID19-Tweet-Monitoring-Tool-using-ELK-stack/README.md

 * Sentiment of each tweet is calculated using NLTK package and the data is ingested into Elastic Cluster using the Logstash.

-* Designed and developed the python scheduler for tweets due to the restrictions imposed on the REST calls by twitter.
+* Designed and developed the python scheduler for collecting tweets due to the rate limits imposed on the twitter REST API calls by twitter.